MJoergen/nexys4ddr/dyoc/ep8_-_ALU/README.md

 The output from the ALU is routed to two new signals alu\_ar and alu\_sr defined in lines 33-35.

-The ALU itself is instantiated in lines 59-68, and it implemented in the file cpu/alu.vhd.
+The ALU itself is instantiated in lines 59-68.

 ## Testing
 Note that the CPU has no way of adding two numbers *without* carry.
 So instead some other means of clearing the carry flag is needed.
 For now, we'll do it by the sequence "LDA #0" followed by "ADC #0".
-These two instructions essentially move the carry flag to the 'A' register, and clearing the carry flag.
+These two instructions essentially move the carry flag to the 'A' register, and clears the carry flag.

+The program defined in lines 43-55 of mem/mem.vhd is a simple 8-bit counter.

+Note that the memory size has been increased from 16 bytes to 256 bytes.
+This was done in lines 115 and 119 in comp.vhd.